DistributedComponents/disel/README.md

 its correctness.
 As a more involved example, you could define a new protocol for leader election in a ring and prove that at most one node becomes leader.

+## Extracting and Running Disel Programs

+As described in Section 5.1, Disel programs can be extracted to OCaml and run.
+You can build the two examples as follows.

+- Run `make CalculatorMain.d.byte` to build the Calculator application using `extraction/calculator` as the build directory.
+  (Note that all the proofs will be checked as well.)
+Then run `./scripts/calculator.sh` to execute the system in three processes on the local machine.

+- Run `make TPCMain.d.byte` from the root folder to build the Two-Phase Commit application.
+Then run `./scripts/tpc.sh` to execute the system in four processes on the local machine.

+## Validating Proof Size Statistics

+Section 5.2 and Table 1 describe the size of our development.
+[TODO: mention how to distinguish def/spec from impl from proof.]